-- An in-place server is a server whose document root is the parent of the project root, either immediate or not.
-In other words, the Web server is running on your computer, your project is under its document root, and you do your development directly on the server.
+In the in-place server configuration, the server is running on your computer, your project is under its document root (for example, in the /htdocs folder), and you do your development directly on the server.

-- A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.
+A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

-- The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
+The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root.

 A local file/folder is any file or folder under the project root.

-- A remote file/folder is any file or folder on the server, either local or remote.
+A remote file/folder is any file or folder on the server.

 Upload is copying data from the project TO the server, either local or remote.

-- Download is copying data FROM the server to the project.
+Download is copying data FROM the server to the project.

 After you have configured synchronization with a server, you can upload, download, and manage files on it directly from CLion.
 Moreover, you can suppress uploading or downloading specific files or entire folders.
 Finally, you can optimize you workflow by configuring content roots so specific folders are not involved in indexing, which significantly saves project indexing time.